Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Marinate squid in marinade ingredients for 30 minutes.
+1. Marinate squid (or tofu) in marinade ingredients for 30 minutes.

 3. Mix lime juice, garlic, and chili paste for dipping sauce.